peyaah/peyaah/README.md

 ### Hi there, my name is Pia Angelique Dee 👋

 ### 💻 About Me:
-- Self-taught web developer, currently an intern front-end, and UI/UX designer.
+- Self-taught web developer, currently an intern, front-end developer, and UI/UX designer.
 On the process career.

   - 🌏 Philippines.
   - 🔭 I’m currently working on helping of our company's client webpage UI migration from Primeface to Vuetify.